Things to Do at University: The Student Bucket List

 Plan your big summer

 The summer between second and final year is the longest free window of university.
-Plan it deliberately β a placement, inter-railing, extended travel, or a summer internship.
+Plan it deliberately: a placement, inter-railing, extended travel or a summer internship.
 This window is harder to replicate after graduation.

 Apply for placements and internships

 Applications open in September.
 Most large employers close their summer internship windows before Christmas.
-Year two autumn is when to move β not spring.
+Year two autumn is when to move, not spring.

 Get honest about what you want

 Second year is a good time to do the thinking that first-year excitement made hard: what do you actually want from your degree and your life after it?
-Not what sounds impressive β what genuinely suits you.
+Not what sounds impressive: what genuinely suits you.

-Don't let the degree slip
+Do not let the degree slip

 Apply for graduate roles in autumn